j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 In addition to providing a new implementation of the equals function it inherits from the `Any` superclass, data classes also override the `hashCode` and `toString` functions.

 ### Data classes override their inherited behavior

+A data class needs its objects to play well with data, so it automatically provides the following implementations for the `equals`, `hashCode` and `toString` functions it inherits from the Any superclass:

 #### The `equals` function compares property values